ABR INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Arbor Realty Trust Investors With Substantial Losses Have Opportunity To Lead Cla...

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Arbor Realty securities between May 7, 2021, and July 11, 2024, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: bgandg/ABR .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Arbor Realty securities between May 7, 2021, and July 11, 2024, inclusive (the“Class Period”).
+Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/ABR .

 Case Details